-On August 15, 2011, James Brooks (Employee) filed a petition for appeal with this Office from Agency's final decision terminating him from his position as Custodian/Maintenance Worker for receiving a performance rating of "Ineffective" for the 2010-2011 school year.
+On August 15, 2011, Sharona Bean Robinson (Employee) filed a petition for appeal with this Office from Agency's final decision terminating her from her position as Attendance Counselor for receiving a performance rating of "Ineffective" for the 2010-2011 school year.
 The matter was assigned to the undersigned judge on or around March 29, 2013.
-On April 4, 2013, I ordered the parties to submit a prehearing statement and attend a prehearing confernce.
+On April 4, 2013, I ordered the parties to submit a prehearing statement and attend a prehearing conference.
 Employee failed to comply.
 Agency submitted a motion to dismiss based on the allegation that Employee had filed a grievance with his union.
 I issued an Order For Good Cause Statement to Employee.
-Despite prior warnings that failure to comply could result in sanctions, including dismissal; Employee has failed to respond.
-The record is closed.
+On May 10, 2013, Employee responded that she still intended to pursue her appeal and that her address had not changed.